n0-computer/iroh/README.md

 ## What is iroh?

 Iroh gives you an API for dialing by public key.
 You say “connect to that phone”, iroh will find & maintain the fastest connection for you, regardless of where it is.

 ### Hole-punching

-The fastest route a direct connection.
-If necessary, iroh tries to hole-punch.
+The fastest route is a direct connection, so if necessary, iroh tries to hole-punch.
 Should this fail, it can fall back to an open ecosystem of public relay servers.
 To ensure these connections are as fast as possible, we [continuously measure iroh][iroh-perf].

 ### Built on [QUIC]

 Iroh uses [quinn] to establish [QUIC] connections between nodes.
 This way you get authenticated encryption, concurrent streams with stream prioirities and a datagram transport out of the box.

 ## Compose Protocols

-Use preexisting protocols built on iroh instead of writing your own:
+Use pre-existing protocols built on iroh instead of writing your own:
 - [iroh-blobs] for [BLAKE3]-based content-addressed blob transfer scaling from kilobytes to terrabytes
-- [iroh-gossip] for establishing publish-subscribe overlay networks that scale requiring only connections than your average phone can handle
+- [iroh-gossip] for establishing publish-subscribe overlay networks that scale, requiring only resources that your average phone can handle
 - [iroh-docs] for an eventually-consistent key-value store of [iroh-blobs] blobs
 - [iroh-willow] for an (in-construction) implementation of the [willow protocol]